dsmiller95/dsmiller95.github.io/content/2020-05-31-Javascript-emulated-multithreading/index.md

 Received: 5
 ```

-Another handy side effect of converting to use an Observable is that we no longer need to specify now many primes we want, we can instead only pull a specific number using rxjs operators.
+Another handy side effect of converting to use an Observable is that we no longer need to specify how many primes we want, we can instead only pull a specific number using rxjs operators.
 Or if we kept track of our subscription, we could decide to cancel it later on or switch it out for a different generator without forcing both of them to run at the same time.

 ```typescript
 function* getPrimes(): Generator<number> {